inspiredlabs/alessandroronca/site/content/posts/overview.md

 ##### Cerftified Wim Hof Method Instructor

 I teach people to improve their life circumstances.
 Now a **Cerftified Wim Hof Method Instructor** based in Italy, I have been practicing <!--**The Wim Hof Method**--> for several years.
-Courses take place in [Il Parco dell’ Energia Rinnovabile](https://per.umbria.it/), which is in Umbria, Italy. <!--Here, I am Scientific Director.-->
+Courses take place around [Il Parco dell’ Energia Rinnovabile](https://per.umbria.it/), which is in Umbria, Italy. <!--Here, I am Scientific Director.-->

 ##### What is The Wim Hof Method?